metissec/2048_CS/README.md

 ###Enum

-This is a recommended by /u/AngularBeginner but is more fully flushed out by /u/firemarshalbill.
+This was recommended by /u/AngularBeginner but is more fully flushed out by /u/firemarshalbill.
 Who recommended I use a enum instead of a switch for the color choice.
 The code he suggested is below.
 ```
       enum Colors
       {